-- Update and polish your resume and have it reviewed by an advisor in Career Services.
+- Continue to update and polish your resume and cover letter and have it reviewed by Career Services staff.

-- Conduct informational interviews to help you focus your career goals, obtain real world information and NETWORK!
+- Continue to conduct informational interviews or job shadow to help you focus your career goals, obtain real world information and NETWORK!

 - Practice your interviewing skills by doing a mock interview to get feedback on your interviewing skills.

 - Attend job fairs to connect with potential employers for jobs or internships.
 Attend the Career Prep Party to learn how to maximize your career fair experience.

-- Start to evaluate graduate and professional programs if you are considering graduate or professional school, begin researching programs and reviewing application requirements.
-Plan on taking any entrance exams during the summer prior to your senior year.
+- Start to evaluate graduate and professional programs if you are considering graduate or professional school.
+Register and plan on taking any admission exams (GRE, GMAT, MCAT, LSAT) during the summer prior to your senior year.

 Return to Top